Glitch-Gecko/glitch-gecko.github.io/contact.md

 order: 1
 ---

-If you want to contact me for any reason, you can do so through either discord at ainchentmew2#8588, or with the following email contact form:
+If you want to contact me for any reason, you can do so through either discord at glitchgecko, or with the following email contact form:

 <form
   action="https://formspree.io/f/xpzkeavl"